damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 So, the answer is, GitLab.com is currently running on 45 servers.
 However, if we also count the build hosts for Shared Runners, then GitLab.com is using 60 to 200 servers!

-We appreciate the question and the curiousity.
+We appreciate the question and the curiosity.
 As always, keep the questions coming!
 You can also visit [our Operations issue tracker](https://gitlab.com/gitlab-com/operations/issues) for a live look at what the team is working on.